tony-albanese/ci-project-4/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 # Introduction
 This web is a a chance for people who love books to share their favorites.
 The idea is not for people to create an extensive catalog of their library (although they may).
-Rather, it is for people to share from one to fifteen books from their shelf and have others be able to see and comment on what they read.
-There are many sites such as Goodreads where book lovers can discuss books.
-However, the website is rather slow, the search is poor, and the user interface is rather clunky.
+Rather, it is for people to share one or several books from their shelf and have others see, comment on, or like what the books they have posted.

-This site will allow people to sign in, share the books that they're interested in (called a shelf), and see what other people are reading.
+This site will allow people to sign in, share the books that they're interested in, and see what other people are reading.
 Users can comment on books and like them.
-The whole idea is to get inspiration from other readers as to what books are out there.
+The whole idea is to get inspiration from other readers as to what books are out there and to share one's love of the printed word with similarly minded people.

 ## User Stories